151141/courseragettingcleaningdata/README.md

 Course project for Getting and Cleaning Data (Coursera)
 ========================================================

 This project demonstrates how to collect, work with and clean a data set.
-We work with data collected from the accelerometers from the Samsung Galaxy S smart phone.
+We work with data collected from the accelerometers from the Samsung Galaxy S smart phone [1].
 Data of the project are found at
 [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).

 Put the script run_analysis.R in this repo into the same unzipped directory as the data of the project.
 The script will create a tidy data set called "tidydata.txt" following the following steps: